copernicus-mogley/zkav.club/opportunities/README.md

 ## Get involved

 * Want in?
 DM us via the [Join the Club links on the homepage](/#join-the-club) with your skill(s) or role, timezone, availability, and samples (or a short description).
-We’ll review it and follow up if we need anything else before adding you to the call list.
+A coordinator will review it and follow up if we need anything else before adding you to the network.

 * Have an event lead for Recording Station or a paid gig?
 [Drop it here](https://tally.so/r/VLJ22E).

 * Want to facilitate a workshop?
 Apply here: [workshop facilitator form](https://tally.so/r/A7B0MD).
+Submitting the form starts a conversation — we’ll follow up.
 Program details: [/workshops/](/workshops/).

 * Want to support a project or sponsor an activation?
 See: [Support Zk Av Club](/#support-zk-av-club) and [Publishing Infrastructure](/publishing-infrastructure/).